-The most important data structure in WAM2EAM is the AND-OR tree, also known as the configuration.
-An AND-OR tree is so called because it is composed of two kinds of nodes: the AND nodes, corresponding to Prolog clauses and the OR nodes, consisting of Prolog goals.
-We'll shortly get into more detail on how both these nodes are structured and how they interact with each other.
-For now, it's important to note that no two nodes, or boxes, of the same type are directly connected in an AND-OR tree, so any path from the root to any leaf is always made of alternate types of boxes.
-A parent OR-box has AND-box children, each of which has descendent OR-boxes, and so on.
+The most important data structure in WAM2EAM is the AND-OR tree, or configuration.
+An AND-OR tree is so called because it is composed of AND nodes, corresponding to Prolog clauses and OR nodes, consisting of Prolog goals.
+It is important to note that no two nodes, or boxes, of the same type are directly connected in an AND-OR tree.
 Moreover, the root is always an OR-box.